-- (11) Lease, purchase, and accept appropriate gifts or donations of, or otherwise to own, hold, improve, or use any property, real, personal, or mixed; provided that at all times the Commission shall avoid any appearance of impropriety. - (12) Sell, convey, mortgage, pledge, lease, exchange, abandon, or otherwise dispose of any property real, personal, or mixed. - (13) Establish a budget and make expenditures. - (14) Borrow money. - (15) Appoint committees, including standing committees composed of members, state regulators, state legislators or their representatives, consumer representatives, and such other interested persons as may be designated in this Compact and the bylaws. - (16) Provide and receive information from, and cooperate with, law enforcement agencies. - (17) Establish and elect an Executive Board. - (18) Perform such other functions as may be necessary or appropriate to achieve the purposes of this Compact consistent with the state regulation of physical therapy licensure and practice. - (d) The Executive Board. -

-The Executive Board shall have the power to act on behalf of the Commission according to the terms of this Compact:

-- (1) The Executive Board shall be composed of the following nine members: - a.
+- (12) Lease, purchase, accept appropriate gifts or donations of, or otherwise own, hold, improve, or use, any property, real, personal, or mixed, provided that at all times the Commission shall avoid any appearance of impropriety. - (13) Sell, convey, mortgage, pledge, lease, exchange, abandon, or otherwise dispose of any property, real, personal, or mixed. - (14) Establish a budget and make expenditures. - (15) Borrow money. - (16) Appoint committees, including standing committees composed of members, state regulators, state legislators or their representatives, and consumer representatives, and such other interested persons as may be designated in this Compact and the bylaws. - (17) Provide and receive information from, and cooperate with, law enforcement agencies. - (18) Establish and elect an Executive Committee. - (19) Perform such other functions as may be necessary or appropriate to achieve the purposes of this Compact consistent with the state regulation of occupational therapy licensure and practice. - (d) Executive Committee.
+The Executive Committee shall have the power to act on behalf of the Commission according to the terms of this Compact. - (1) The Executive Committee shall be composed of nine members, as follows: - a.
 Seven voting members who are elected by the Commission from the current membership of the Commission. - b.
-One ex officio, nonvoting member from the recognized national physical therapy professional association. - c.
-One ex officio, nonvoting member from the recognized membership organization of the physical therapy licensing boards. - (2) The ex officio members will be selected by their respective organizations. - (3) The Commission may remove any member of the Executive Board as provided in bylaws. - (4) The Executive Board shall meet at least annually. - (5) The Executive Board shall have all of the following duties and responsibilities: - a.
-Recommend to the entire Commission changes to the rules or bylaws, changes to this Compact legislation, fees paid by Compact member states such as annual dues, and any commission Compact fee charged to licensees for the compact privilege. - b.
+One ex officio, nonvoting member from a recognized national occupational therapy professional association. - c.
+One ex officio, nonvoting member from a recognized national occupational therapy certification organization. - (2) The ex officio members will be selected by their respective organizations. - (3) The Commission may remove any member of the Executive Committee as provided in bylaws. - (4) The Executive Committee shall meet at least annually. - (5) The Executive Committee shall have the following duties and responsibilities: - a.
+Recommend to the entire Commission changes to the rules or bylaws, changes to this Compact legislation, fees paid by Compact member states such as annual dues, and any Commission Compact fee charged to licensees for the Compact privilege. - b.
 Ensure Compact administration services are appropriately provided, contractual or otherwise. - c.
 Prepare and recommend the budget. - d.
 Maintain financial records on behalf of the Commission. - e.
 Monitor Compact compliance of member states and provide compliance reports to the Commission. - f.
 Establish additional committees as necessary. - g.
-Other duties as provided in rules or bylaws. - (e) Meetings of the Commission. -
+Perform other duties as provided in rules or bylaws. - (e) Meetings of the Commission.
+All meetings shall be open to the public, and public notice of meetings shall be given in the same manner as required under the rulemaking provisions in G.S.
+90-270.189.
+The Commission or the Executive Committee or other committees of the Commission may convene in a closed, nonpublic meeting if the Commission or Executive Committee or other committees of the Commission must discuss any of the following: - (1) Noncompliance of a member state with its obligations under the Compact.